No Widgets found in the Sidebar

 In the spring of 1774, William Bartram, a naturalist from Kingsessing, Pennsylvania, traveled inland from the St. Johns River to the Alachua Savanna, present-day Paynes Prairie Preserve.
 In 1772, Dr. John Fothergill had commissioned Bartram to collect the natural history specimens in the Georgia colony for the sum of £150 per annum.
 Having failed in 1766 to establish a plantation outside near present-day Jacksonville, Florida, Bartram had not yet made a place for himself in life.
 Now, at the age of thirty-five, he returned to East Florida to follow his favorite pursuit, the study of plants and animals.

-Read Post hiking shoes women
+Read Post mens waterproof hiking shoes

 In Bartram’s eyes, spring-fed streams, sandy banks, and ancient trees formed a natural paradise.
 At the village of Cuscowilla, near the present-day town of Micanopy, Bartram was greeted by the Creek mico, or chief, Cowkeeper in the spring of 1774.
 Cowkeeper’s people were hunters and farmers, and Bartram noted the numbers of Spanish cattle and horses in the Alachua Savanna.
 He believed their herds rivaled those of prosperous Pennsylvania farms of his youth.